Our family is proud to say that we have three generations of McLachlan’s working together to run the maple syrup operation.

 The maple syrup operation started out tapping road side trees and boiling on a barrel stove with three flat pans.
 With the move to tapping woodlots a 40″x12′ small brothers evaporator was purchased and the 12’x16′ sugar house was lengthened to 12’x 26′, increased boiling capacity meant more sap was needed.
 Soon the taps had been increased to 2400 buckets running out of five woodlots.
 The sap was gathered and hauled out of the bushes with a three-wheeler and a four-wheeler.
 Due to large volumes of sap the 40″x12′ evaporator and 2’x4′ propane finisher was too small.
 In 1995 a 5’x14′ Darveau fulflow evaporator was purchased along with the building of the new Sugar House and Pancake House.
 Pipe line was first used in one of the wetter bushes using a zero tank and a dairy vacuum pump.
 With pipe line, came expansion to other woodlots with more taps meant the need for a RO.
 A 600 gallon/ hour full flow Darveau was purchased.
 The 2’x4′ propane finisher was also replaced with a 21/2’x6′ oil fired evaporator.

-Over the years we have expanded to over 8000 taps on pipeline in seven different bushes.
-We still use about 200 pails in the home bush.
+Over the years we have expanded to over 11,000 taps on pipeline in seven different bushes.
 All the taps on pipe line are health spiles and 5/16″ spiles on the pails.
 Each bush has its own vacuum, set up with a dairy rotary vacuum pump and manual sap extractor, dumping into open top tanks.
 Depending on the size of the bush, sap is transferred to large holding tanks.
 One bush sucks up the full length of the farm with 11/4″ buried underground.
 Another farm the sap is pulled up the length of the farm through 11/2″ line, which was switched to wet dry using 11/2″ dry line and 11/4″ wet line.
 This increased vacuum dramatically at the back of the bush.
 We usually run 20-25 vacuum.
 Another bush we use two series of sap ladders to bring the sap up to the tank.
 About 500 taps go through double 1″ lines to lift the sap about 10′.
 All the sap is trucked home to the Sugar House to be boiled.
 Once we get enough sap to start, we boil till caught up.

 About 80% of our syrup is retail with the other 20% being wholesale.